shybovycha/shybovycha.github.io/_posts/2017-03-12-libc-component-interaction.md

 <!--more-->

-The next logical step in library development was to make interaction between components smooth and natural.
-I was primarly thinking of two options:
+The next logical step in library development was to make the interaction between components smooth and natural.
+I was primarily thinking of two options:

 1. inheriting component from a `VirtualDOMNode` class
 2. passing both properties and children as arguments to the `view` function of a component